-Akureyri has a lively cultural life with an impressive yearly theatre and concerts programme.
-Not only does the town have the only professional theatre outside of Reykjavík, it’s also filled with concert venues big and small.
+Akureyri has a lively culture with impressive year-round theatre and concert programming.
+Not only does the town have the only professional theatre outside of Reykjavík, but it’s also filled with concert venues big and small.
 You can catch everything from Iceland’s top bands playing at intimate venues like Græni Hatturinn to the North Iceland Symphony Orchestra at Hof concert hall and cultural centre.

-Akureyri Cultural Night, celebrating Akureyri’s official anniversary in late August, sets the scene for the festivals of the autumn in Akureyri.
+Akureyri Cultural Night, celebrating Akureyri’s official anniversary in late August, kicks off the town’s autumn festival season.
 Other events include A!, a performance art festival organised by the Akureyri Art Museum, featuring both young and established artists.

-The Akureyri Art Museum, the Akureyri Museum and the Toy Museum all offer a great way to spend the day.
-If you want to learn more about the local culture, art and the artists who make it, stroll down Art Street or visit Flóra, a souvenir shop/cultural events venue/artist workshop.
+The Akureyri Art Museum, the Akureyri Museum, and the Toy Museum offer a great way to spend the day.
+If you want to learn more about local culture, art, and the artists who make it, stroll down Art Street or visit Flóra, a souvenir shop/cultural events venue/artist workshop.

-Akureyri truly becomes a winter wonderland in the winter season, when the snow covers everything, and the northern lights twinkle over the Arctic Circle.
-Northern lights excursions are one of the most popular wintertime activities, with the season lasting from the end of August until the end of March.
+Akureyri truly becomes a winter wonderland in the winter season, when the snow covers everything and the northern lights twinkle overhead.
+Come for the skiing at one of Iceland’s best ski resorts but stay for the northern lights excursions, one of the most popular wintertime activities, with the season lasting from the end of August until the end of March.

-Finally, being in Akureyri on New Year’s Eve is something not to be missed.
-Not that you can miss it if visiting, the town practically explodes with colourful fireworks!
+For the highly adventurous, there’s the option of arctic diving!
+There’s a full in-town calendar of concerts, plays, and exhibitions.
+Finally, New Year’s Eve in Akureyri is not to be missed.
+Not that you can forget it when visiting, the town practically explodes with colourful fireworks!